Bookshops & Bonedust: Plot

 Viv is an orc mercenary who is contracted to fight the necromancer Varine the Pale.
 Her leg is injured in her very first fight, and her boss leaves her in the town of Murk to recover.

 In Murk, Viv befriends a bookseller named Fern.
 She also meets the gnome Gallina and begins a summer romance with a dwarf baker named Maylee.
 Throughout the next few weeks, Viv grows close with her new companions.
+Gallina attempts to convince Viv to advocate for her admission to her mercenary company.
 They renovate Fern’s struggling bookshop, invite a local author for a book signing, and begin a book club.

 One day while working in Fern’s shop, Viv fights with a man named Balthus.
 Viv, Gallina, and Balthus spend the night in jail, but he escapes.
 His corpse is later found, revealing him to be a necromancer.
 Viv, Gallina, and Fern find that Balthus’s satchel contains an enslaved skeleton named Satchel.
 Balthus had stolen Satchel from Varine and fled; he had also planted a stolen tome in Fern’s bookstore.
 The book is used as a magical storage container.
-Viv draws a greatsword from it, which alerts Varine.
-Varine arrives in Murk.
-Viv and her friends kill Varine and free Satchel.
+Viv draws a greatsword, Blackblood, from it, which alerts Varine.

+Varine arrives in Murk along with her undead army in an attempt to recover the book from Fern's bookstore.
+The necromancer take Fern and Gallina captive before Viv and her friends kill Varine and free Satchel.
 Viv’s mercenary company returns to town and she leaves her new friends behind.

-In an epilogue twenty years later, Viv receives a letter from Fern and they plan to meet up again.
+In an epilogue twenty years later, now the proprietor of her own cafe, Viv receives a letter from Fern and they plan to meet up again.